jfishe/panvimwiki/CONTRIBUTING.md

    `.eggs`, as well as the `*.egg-info` folders in the `src` folder or potentially in the root of your project.

-2. Sometimes [tox] misses out when new dependencies are added, especially to `pyproject.toml` and `docs/requirements.txt`.
+2. Sometimes [tox] misses out when new dependencies are added, especially to the `docs` group under `[dependency-groups]` in `pyproject.toml`.
    If you find any problems with missing dependencies when running a command with [tox], try to recreate the `tox` environment using the `-r` flag.
    For example, instead of:

    ```bash
    tox -e docs